Manitoba Fearless

 The Manitoba Fearless are a women's football team in the Western Women's Canadian Football League's (WWCFL) Prairie Conference.
-The team is based in Winnipeg, Manitoba, and is the longest running Winnipeg-based women's tackle football team, founded in 2008.
-Their local WWCFL rivals are the Winnipeg Wolfpack.
+The team is based in Winnipeg, Manitoba.
+Founded in 2008, it is the longest running Winnipeg-based women's tackle football team.

 Three members of the Fearless were part of the inaugural WWCFL board.
 Together, Fearless founder Tannis Wilson and GM Lisa Cummings founded the Manitoba Girls Football Association.